marovira/atlas/external/imgui/examples/README.txt

 At 60 FPS your experience should be pleasant.
 Consider that OS mouse cursors are typically drawn through a specific hardware accelerated route and may feel smoother than other GPU rendered contents.
-You may experiment with the io.MouseDrawCursor flag to request ImGui to draw a mouse cursor itself, to visualize the lag between an hardware cursor and a software cursor.
+You may experiment with the io.MouseDrawCursor flag to request ImGui to draw a mouse cursor itself, to visualize the lag between a hardware cursor and a software cursor.
 It might be beneficial to the user experience to switch to a software rendered cursor when an interactive drag is in progress.
 Also note that some setup or GPU drivers may be causing extra lag (possibly by enforcing triple buffering), leaving you with no option but sadness/anger (Intel GPU drivers were reported as such).

-opengl_example/
+opengl2_example/
+    **DO NOT USE THIS CODE IF YOUR CODE/ENGINE IS USING MODERN OPENGL (SHADERS, VBO, VAO, etc.)**
-    OpenGL example, using GLFW + fixed pipeline.
+    **Prefer using the code in the opengl3_example/ folder** GLFW + OpenGL example (legacy, fixed pipeline).
-    This is simple and should work for all OpenGL enabled applications.
-    Prefer following this example to learn how ImGui works!
-	(You can use this code in a GL3/GL4 context but make sure you disable the programmable pipeline by calling "glUseProgram(0)" before ImGui::Render.)
+    This code is mostly provided as a reference to learn how ImGui integration works, because it is shorter to read.
+    If your code is using GL3+ context or any semi modern OpenGL calls, using this is likely to make everything more complicated, will require your code to reset every single OpenGL attributes to their initial state, and might confuse your GPU driver.

 opengl3_example/
-    OpenGL example, using GLFW/GL3W + programmable pipeline.
+    GLFW + OpenGL example (programmable pipeline, binding modern functions with GL3W).
     This uses more modern OpenGL calls and custom shaders.
-It's more messy.
+    Prefer using that if you are using modern OpenGL in your application (anything with shaders, vbo, vao, etc.).

 directx9_example/
     DirectX9 example, Windows only.